Fashion crowd applauds US open winner Pennetta at Ferragamo

 "I was in Los Angeles when Flavia was playing the U.S Open.
 I was like texting every five minutes to Flavia because I am a big, super fan," Giornetti said.

-Dolce&Gabbana's exuberant collection for next summer paid homage to their native Italy, from Palermo in the south to Verona in the north, giving the country a much needed ego boost.
+Dolce&Gabbana's exuberant collection for next summer paid homage to their native Italy, from Palermo in the south to Verona in the north, giving the country a much-needed ego boost.

 Some of the most eye-catching, spirited looks celebrated Italy's 1950s and 1960s heyday, when Audrey Heburn scooted around Rome in a scarf and Dean Martin crooned "That's amore."
 Designers Domenico Dolce and Stefano Gabbana dubbed the collection "Italy is Love," a turn on the Martin phraseology, and while there were many nostalgic skirted sundresses and crocheted suits, they also created more contemporary looks.

 The theater was set up to look like a market, and models casually overtook one other as if they were out for a stroll.
-Every once in a while, one stopped to take a selfie, as if to underline the up-to-the-minute nature of the collection.
+Every once in a while, one stopped to take a selfie, as if to underline the of-the-moment nature of the collection.
 In the ultimate social media-fashion hookup, the pictures were immediately posted to Instagram and flashed on screens hanging in the theater.

 Amid the romantic pageantry, there were sheer ruched silk dresses with built-in bra tops and body-hugging ruffled sundresses featuring black graphic strokes.
 With a wink to the past, the duo created high-waist polka dot bikinis, long lacy caftans with sequin appliques of long-ago seaside performers, and pretty 1950 sundresses.